infinispan-demos/infinispan-near-cache/README.md

 ```

 # Infinispan Spring-Boot starter
-This project is built using the [Infinispas Spring-Boot Starter](https://github.com/infinispan/infinispan-spring-boot)
+This project is built using the [Infinispan Spring-Boot Starter](https://github.com/infinispan/infinispan-spring-boot)